Biden to recast stalled economic agenda against backdrop of inflation and Russian invasion of Ukraine

 Many of the ideas originate in a slew of blueprints that Biden unveiled over the course of the past year, including a signature initiative known as the Build Back Better Act, which ultimately faltered as a result of divisions within the president’s own party.
 But Biden’s move to recast those initiatives reflects a looming political imperative for Democrats, who secured control of the nation’s corridors of power through their promises to reshape broad swaths of the U.S. economy — majorities that are now on the line entering the 2022 midterms.

-"It’s not too late to meet this moment,” a group of top House Democrats urged Biden in an open letter Tuesday.
-Its backers included the leaders of some of the chamber’s top voting blocs, including Rep. Pramila Jayapal (D-Wash.) of the left-leaning Congressional Progressive Caucus and Suzan DelBene (D-Wash.) from the more centrist-minded New Democratic Coalition.
+“It’s not too late to meet this moment,” a group of top House Democrats urged Biden in an open letter Tuesday.
+Its backers included the leaders of some of the chamber’s top voting blocs, including Reps.
+Pramila Jayapal (D-Wash.) of the left-leaning Congressional Progressive Caucus and Suzan DelBene (D-Wash.) from the more centrist-minded New Democratic Coalition.

 “There is broad consensus on the most critical solutions Americans need to lower costs for families, tackle the climate crisis, and create opportunities and good-paying jobs,” they added.
 “It is time to act.”